top of page

 1. How long does plantar fasciitis take to heal?

-Anywhere from 6–12 weeks with consistent treatment.
+Healing can take anywhere from 6 to 12 weeks with consistent treatment.
 Chronic cases may take longer.

 2. Should I rest completely?